saintofidiocy/EUDEnableR/EUDEnableRReadme.txt

 BASIC INSTRUCTIONS:
 Include the plugin with your favorite launcher and enjoy.

+For SC:R maps to work properly a mod with the SC:R tilesets may be needed.

 SPECIAL THANKS TO:
 Heinermann for BWAPI and helping with random questions